timi2506/IntelligenceServer/README.md

 # IntelligenceServer

-A Simple Apple Intelligence AI Server for
+A Simple Apple Intelligence AI Server for macOS 26+ on M1 or higher Macs

 ## Getting Started